Sport Windsurf: Thrill of Wind and Waves

 Beginner packages cost $1,000 to $2,500.
 Used gear and lessons from schools reduce initial costs.

-Can children learn sport windsurf?
+Can children learn to windsurf?

 Do I need to be very fit to start?